andresfredes/andresfredes.github.io/_posts/2025-06-10-dealing-with-dinosaurs.markdown

 But, before I get to that, lets talk about something much less exciting: Linux.

 I am not a Linux enthusiast, despite how I may come across to the people around me.
-For a long time, Linux has just been the least objectionable choice in a fairly sad lineup of tools that allowed me use a computer.
+For a long time, Linux has just been the least objectionable choice in a fairly sad lineup of tools that allowed me to use a computer.
 My view of linux was:

 ### Pros:
 - Doesn't try to sell me things